 Online Pornography Addiction

-Individual sessions £40
+Individual telephone or online sessions £40

 Concessions available - If you would find the above fees difficult to afford call me in complete confidence to discuss and we may be able work out a payment plan or a reduced fee.

 Please feel free to call any time, this phone is not monitored 24 hours a day so leave a short message if you like and I will get back to you.

 - also known as person-centred counselling or client-centred counselling - is a humanistic approach that deals with the ways in which individuals perceive themselves consciously rather than how a counsellor can interpret their unconscious thoughts or ideas.
 The client is the expert in their own life experience not the therapist.

 Created in the 1950s, the person-centred approach ultimately sees human beings as having an innate tendency to develop towards their full potential.
 However, this ability can become blocked or distorted by our life experiences - particularly those that affect our sense of value.

 - or integrative counselling is a combined approach to psychotherapy that brings together different elements of specific therapies.
 Integrative therapists take the view that there is no single approach that can treat each client in all situations.
 Each person needs to be considered as a whole, and counselling techniques must be tailored to their individual needs and personal circumstances.